nginx/unit-docs/source/configuration.rst

      - Description

    * - :samp:`timeout`
+     - Integer;
-     - Request timeout in seconds.
-If an app process exceeds this limit while handling a request, Unit alerts it to cancel the request and returns the error's HTTP status code to the client.
+       request timeout in seconds.
+       If an app process exceeds it
+       while handling a request,
+       Unit alerts it to cancel
+       and returns the error's HTTP status code to the client.

    * - :samp:`requests`
-     - Maximum number of requests Unit allows an app process to serve.
-If the limit is reached, the process is restarted; this helps to mitigate possible memory leaks or other cumulative issues.
+     - Integer;
+       maximum number of requests
+       an app process can serve.
+       When the limit is reached,
+       the process restarts;
+       this mitigates possible memory leaks
+       or other cumulative issues.

 Example: